bkeiren/Fjord/README.md

 -----

-Fjord is a terrain-generator plugin aimed at providing terrain somewhat similar to scandinavian [fjords](https://en.wikipedia.org/wiki/Fjord) and highland.
+Fjord is a terrain-generator plugin aimed at providing terrain somewhat similar to Scandinavian [fjords](https://en.wikipedia.org/wiki/Fjord) and highland.

 Screenshots
 -----